-Netflix could use another hit right now to distract from the couple weeks they’ve had involving actor Kevin Spacey.
-Over the last dozen days, multiple people accused Spacey of sexual harassment, including underage men.
-The service’s first hit show, “House of Cards,” stars Spacey.
-Netflix first announced that the season currently in production would be its last and then subsequently suspended all operations.
-Now it appears the show might kill off Spacey.
+Netflix could use another hit right now to distract from the week they’ve had involving actor Kevin Spacey.
+Over the last several days, multiple people accused Spacey of sexual harassment, including underage men.
+The service’s first hit show,“House of Cards,”stars Spacey.
+Netflix first announced that the season currently in production would be its last and then subsequentlysuspended all operations.

-HuffPost also reported on the multiple rape accusations against “The Ranch” star Danny Masterson.
-That sitcom also stars Ashton Kutcher, his former co-star on “That ’70s Show.”
-Netflix has not announced a change of plans for “The Ranch” as of yet.
-And then The New York Times released a report on comedian Louis C.K., in which five women went on the record to accuse the comedian of sexual misconduct.
-Netflix released a comedy special by C.K. earlier this year.
-The company is not going forward with a planned second special.
-The new show to join the list this week: “Lady Dynamite”
+HuffPostalso reported on the multiple rape accusations against “The Ranch” star Danny Masterson.
+That sitcom also stars Ashton Kutcher, his former co-star on “That 70s Show.”
+Netflix has not announced a chance of plans for “The Ranch” as of yet.

 Note: This list only includes shows that debuted their most recent episode less than a year ago.
 Much like the main list, it prioritizes newness.